 WCCTAC remains financially solid despite the challenges brought about by the COVID-19 pandemic.
-The specific outlook by program for next year (Fiscal Year 2022) is as follows:
+The specific outlook by program for next year (Fiscal Year 2023) is as follows:

-Advisory Committee: An increase in expenditures is expected, given a 3.5% budgeted cost of living adjustment for staff.
-Other key expenditure increases include the annual PERS unfunded liability payments and certain employee benefits such as health care premiums.
-With the possible receding of the pandemic, staff also expects some new employee professional development expenses.
-The costs of professional services, such as legal, financial, accounting, and IT and are expected to remain relatively stable, along with cost of supplies.
-The proposed dues increase is 1.5% for the for the upcoming year.
+Advisory Committee: An increase in expenditures is expected, given a 3.5% budgeted cost of living adjustment for staff and the prospect of salary increases for merit.
+Other key expenditure increases include the annual PERS unfunded liability payments and new costs in managing information technology (IT).
+The cost of other professional services, such as legal, financial, accounting and are expected to remain relatively stable, along with cost of supplies.
+The proposed dues increase is 4.5% for the for the upcoming year.

-TDM: Given unexpectedly strong Measure J sales tax revenue, the TDM allocation from Measure J is expected to be higher.
-Expenditures in salaries are expected to rise given the proposed 3.5% cost of living increase.
-However, program incentives and program related services are still expected to increase, given available revenue.
+TDM: Given strong Measure J sales tax revenue, the TDM allocation from Measure J is expected to be slightly higher.
+The TFCA allocation is also expected to be higher, given a one-time adjustment.
+Expenditures in salaries are expected to rise given the proposed 3.5% cost of living increase and a potential merit increase.
+Program incentives and program-related services are expected to increase, given additional revenue.

-STMP: STMP revenues are budgeted to be lower than in FY21 but are still expected to be strong, based on consultations with local jurisdictions.
-Unless revenues are much stronger than expected, however, WCCTAC is unlikely to issue another call for projects in the upcoming fiscal year.
-Staff will focus on completing formal funding agreements with agencies who received a STMP allocation from the WCCTAC Board.
+STMP: STMP revenues are expected to be higher than in FY22 based on consultations with local jurisdictions.
+If revenues are strong, WCCTAC could issue another call for projects toward the end of the fiscal year.
+Staff will focus on finalizing funding agreements with agencies who received a STMP allocation from the WCCTAC Board.

-Other Reimbursable Projects: WCCTAC will manage Phase 2 of the San Pablo Avenue Multimodal Corridor Study, which will make use of some Measure J 28bs funds.
+Other Reimbursable Projects: WCCTAC will finalize Phase 2 of the San Pablo Avenue Multimodal Corridor Study, which will make use of some Measure J 28bs funds.
 WCCTAC will continue to serve as a pass-thru for Measure J Student Bus Pass Program funds set aside for the administration of the program by WCCUSD.
-WCCTAC suspended its travel training program for seniors in FY21, which uses Measure J 28b funds, but that suspension could end in Fiscal Year 2022.
+WCCTAC reactivated its travel training program for seniors in FY22, which uses Measure J 28b funds, and may continue that program in FY 2023.